Adam-Collier/portfolio-site/content/resources/accessibility/index.md

 [Accessibility through Semantic HTML](https://24ways.org/2017/accessibility-through-semantic-html/) - [Laura Kalbag](https://twitter.com/LauraKalbag) dives into how we can build accessible sites by simply sticking to semantic HTML.
 Really worth the read.

-[Web Accessibility by Google](https://www.udacity.com/course/web-accessibility--ud891) - A free web accessibility course by Google on Udacity.

 [About HTML semantics and front-end architecture](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/) - [@necolas](https://twitter.com/necolas) (the author of normalise.css) super timely article, a great read.

 [HTML5 Hidden Attribute](https://davidwalsh.name/html5-hidden) - A short article on using the hidden attribute rather than using CSS

 [Where to put Buttons in Forms](https://adamsilver.io/articles/where-to-put-buttons-in-forms/) - Great do's and don'ts for forms

-[HTML Hell](https://www.htmhell.dev/) - A great site for recognising bad HTML practices and how to fix them.

 [Inclusively Hiding & Styling Checkboxes and Radio Buttons](https://www.sarasoueidan.com/blog/inclusively-hiding-and-styling-checkboxes-and-radio-buttons) - Accessibly style your checkboxes and radio buttons